 Here’s an example email to get you started:

-This message is to inform you that this year’s Corgi Festival has been cancelled, due to severe weather and a high likelihood of lightning in the area.
+This message is to inform you that this year’s Corgi Festival has been canceled in keeping with local regulations regarding the COVID-19 pandemic and large social gatherings.
 The safety of attendees, pets, and crew always comes first.

 We sincerely apologize for any inconvenience this may cause and look forward to greeting you, and your furry friends, next year.